bartdorlandt/dreamnetworking/dream/docs/blog/posts/paperless.md

 As with the storage paths, the matching can be done using it algorithms, these will start working after learning about a few (if I recall correctly, ~ 20 documents).

-Otherwise, you can have it match on the precense of certain words, either exact or via regex, and some more options.
+Otherwise, you can have it match on the presence of certain words, either exact or via regex, and some more options.
 I'd say, there is no best way, just your way of choosing how to use it.

 The same logic applies to `tags`, `documents` and `correspondents`.

 ## Automation

-I'll go into some of the internal automations as well as some external ones.
+I'll go into some of the internal automation as well as some external ones.

 ### Custom fields and workflows